 - Absence of mandated or effective voluntary take-back programs (EPR) for end-of-life EEE in developing countries.
 There is also the unwillingness of consumers and enterprises to hand out their obsolete EEE or pay for WEEE recycling.

 - Electronics are made up of multiple complex materials such as glass, various plastics, and ferrous & non-ferrous materials.
 To process e-waste, recyclers must sort the smaller components electronics are composed of and avoid mixing different materials.
 There are multiple steps in this process, and each of these stages is resource intensive.
-Some states, like dismantling, require human labour to complete.
+Some states, like dismantling, require human labor to complete.
 Other stages, like the separation of fines, are accomplished using material screening equipment.

 Jr Recycling Solution Ltd Strategies to Overcome The Challenges

 Jr Recycling Solution Ltd, an e-waste management company in our country, started its journey in 2011.
 For more than 10 years, Jr Recycling Solution has been working in this sector with the aim of recycling all kinds of e-waste such as home appliances, information technology, telecommunication equipment, consumer electronic devices, and other medium and small-sized electrical and electronic equipment.
-Jr Recycling Solution, recycle e-waste by maintaining government-imposed rules and regulations.
-They recover precious metals such as gold, silver, palladium, and to lesser extent platinum, copper, aluminium, nickel, tin, zinc, and iron, ensuring better health and a safe environment.
+Jr Recycling Solution, Recycling e-waste by maintaining government-imposed rules and regulations.
+They recover precious metals such as gold, silver, palladium, and to lesser extent platinum, copper, aluminum, nickel, tin, zinc, and iron, ensuring better health and a safe environment.

 Jr Recycling Solution has a dedicated 22000 sq ft warehouse located in Savar, where 250 employees work all day long.
 They train their employees how to segregate and separate e-waste successfully.
 In the warehouse, they have an export processing zone equipped with the necessary protection for all workers.
 To ensure the safety of each worker, they are included under the group insurance policy.

 As a developing nation, the people of our country are not familiar with the issue of E-waste so far.
-Open burning practices of E-waste are still common in Bangladesh.
+Open-burning practices of E-waste are still common in Bangladesh.
 As a result, a large amount ends up in landfills and the environment.
 They are working to educate both rural and urban people.
 Recently, Jr Recycling signed a memorandum with Edison Industries Limited for their e-waste management.
 Some of the renowned companies of our country, such as Robi Axiata Limited, Banglalink, and Rapid Action Battalion (RAB), also take services from them.
-Jr trained employees itemise and recycle their electronic waste by maintaining an environment-friendly process.
+Jr trained employees itemize and recycle their electronic waste by maintaining an environment-friendly process.
 Each year they collect 10000 mt of e-waste from multiple sources and export approximately 100 M.Tons of e-waste in different countries.

 Government assistants play a major role in promoting the use of a service or practice among the public.
 Recently, they have been able to get assistance from the government as well.
 The Bangladesh Hi-tech Park Authority has allocated 2.5 acres of land in the Bangabandhu Hi-Tech City to expand JR Recycling Solution’s operation.
-A data centre, employee training centre, IOT, PCB Manufacturer, and e-waste treatment plant will be established.
+A data center, employee training center, IOT, PCB Manufacturer, and e-waste treatment plant will be established.

 As the e-waste generation rate is increasing every year.
 Along with the Jr Recycling Solution, other private and public entities should come forward to work in this sector to ensure a better future for the nation.